hyperschedule/hyperschedule/README.md

 ## Local development

-Install [Yarn].
-Then, install the NPM dependencies by running `yarn` in the project root.
-You are ready to run the webapp locally:
+Install [Docker].
+Then, run

+    $ make docker

+to start a shell with all of the project dependencies already installed.
+At this point you can run the webapp locally by running

     $ make dev

 This will build the static files and serve them to `localhost:5000`;
-to use a different port, just export `PORT`.
+to use a different port, just pass e.g. `PORT=5001` as an argument to `make dev`.
 By default, the webapp expects the API to be running at `https://hyperschedule.herokuapp.com`.
-If you're doing development on the API locally, you'll want to override this by exporting `API_URL` to `http://localhost:3000` (or similar).
+If you're doing development on the API locally, you'll want to override this by passing e.g.
+`API_URL=http://localhost:3000` (or similar).
 If exporting to `localhost`, don't forget the `http`, since otherwise Chrome's CORS policy will block the request.

 Other Makefile targets are available: